 Lack of assertiveness may make you feel uneasy and inadequate.
-The inability to assert yourself is the result of a set of learned attitudes and communication skills that can be changed.
-The purpose of this workshop is to help participants learn to change behavior in a positive way, to relate to others more effectively, and to learn to speak up appropriately when feeling devalued.
+The inability to assert yourself results from a set of learned attitudes and communication skills that can be changed.
+This workshop helps participants learn to change behavior in a positive way, to relate to others more effectively, and to learn to speak up appropriately when feeling devalued.

 Coping with Trauma and Disaster: Effects on the Workplace

-All of us have felt the effects of the Sept.
-11 terrorist attacks and other past traumas such as the Oklahoma City tragedy and Katrina/Rita Hurricanes.
-These events have changed our nation and our personal sense of safety and well being.
-None of us is immune from having these varied and intense reactions.
-This training is designed to explore the normal symptoms of grief and trauma, and the adjustment we are experiencing in these times of uncertainty and ways to help us cope.
+We all felt the effects of the Sept.
+11 terrorist attacks and other traumas such as the Oklahoma City tragedy and hurricanes Katrina and Rita.
+These events changed our nation and our personal sense of safety and well being.
+No one is immune from having these varied and intense reactions.
+This training explores the normal symptoms of grief and trauma, and the adjustment we are experiencing in these times of uncertainty and ways to help us cope.

 Dealing with Change in the Workplace

-In this seminar, all staff can learn the skills and techniques needed to meet the challenges of change and to develop a personal action plan for success in a rapidly changing business environment.
+In this seminar, staff can learn the skills and techniques needed to meet the challenges of change and to develop a personal action plan for success in a rapidly changing business environment.
 Why does change occur?
 What can you do about it?
-Tips will also be given to aid participants with assisting others to overcome their fears and/or reluctance to change.
+Participants will receive tips for assisting others to overcome their fears and/or reluctance to change.
 This workshop will address how to take charge of change with a positive, proactive course of action.

-Domestic violence is a serious and growing problem that affects both families and their employers.
+Domestic violence is a serious, growing problem that affects both families and their employers.
 This problem needs to be addressed in the work setting to prevent disruption in the workplace and to assist the employee with EAP services.
-There are two core issues of power and control, and cycles of domestic violence that all of us need to understand to better address this problem.
+There are two core issues of power and control, and cycles of domestic violence that we need to understand to better address this problem.

-Domestic violence is a serious and growing problem that affects both families and their employers.
+Domestic violence is a serious, growing problem that affects both families and their employers.
 This problem needs to be addressed in the work setting to prevent disruption in the workplace and to assist the employee with EAP services.
 Supervisors are specifically trained to recognize the core symptoms of domestic violence as it pertains to the workplace and appropriate methods of intervention.
-There are two core issues of power and control, and cycles of domestic violence that all of us need to understand to better address this problem.
+There are two core issues of power and control, and cycles of domestic violence that we need to understand to better address this problem.

 Professional communication skills are important in today’s work environment.
 Communication is the process that allows us to exchange information and develop or enhance relationships.
-This workshop will assist you in learning proven methods that lead to effective verbal, nonverbal, and listening communication skills.
+This workshop will help you learn proven methods that lead to effective verbal, nonverbal, and listening communication skills.